-Outdoor education offers opportunities to including personal research and develop a personal understanding of their place in the natural world, further developing an understanding of learning processes, enquiry and thinking skills; and that deepen and enrich subject learning.
+Outdoor education offers opportunities to extend knowledge and skills including personal research and develop a personal understanding of their place in the natural world, further developing an understanding of learning processes, enquiry and thinking skills; and that deepen and enrich subject learning.

 The above issues allow opportunities to access discussion on a moral code, ethics, humanity, sustainability, science in its widest sense, problems pertaining to globalisation and philosophical enquiry, for example.
-Outdoor Education acts as a bridge to higher order learning and opportunities to challenge misconceptions and ways of thinking.
+Outdoor education acts as a bridge to higher order learning and opportunities to challenge misconceptions and ways of thinking.